General Application for GST/HST Rebates

 Example

-Reason code 8 – Indian band, tribal council, or band-empowered entity
+Reason code 8 – Eligible travel expenses of an Indian band, a tribal council, or a band-empowered entity

 Eligibility

 A reason code 8 rebate is available when the GST/HST has been paid on eligible travel expenses incurred by a band, tribal council, or band-empowered entity.
-As well, a reason code 8 rebate is available to a band, tribal council, or band-empowered entity when they reimburse or pay a reasonable allowance to their employees or officials for eligible travel expenses incurred on their behalf.
+In addition, a reason code 8 rebate is available to a band, tribal council, or band-empowered entity when they reimburse or pay a reasonable allowance to their employees or officials for eligible travel expenses incurred on their behalf.

-Eligible travel expenses include off-reserve services of transportation, short-term accommodation, meals, or entertainment that are acquired for band management activities or real property on reserve.
+Eligible travel expenses include off-reserve purchases of transportation, meeting rooms, short-term accommodation, meals, and entertainment that are acquired for band management activities or for real property on reserve.

 No rebate is available under reason code 8 when the tax paid was not the GST/HST.
 That is, there is no rebate for tax imposed by a First Nation (FNT or FNGST).